thehimel/lawyers/README.md

 - django-cleanup - to delete files when user updates a filefield
 - django-multiselectfield - to allow users select multiple choices
 - django-countries - to show countries as dropdown list
+- django-bootstrap-datepicker-plus - used for datepicker and timepicker

 ## Getting Started
 Create and activate virtual env with Miniconda and install dependencies.